santiment/email-templates/README.md

 `yarn start` - for dev process

-`yarn run build` - builds templates HTML with CSS inline and serves changes.
+`yarn run build` - builds templates into HTML with CSS inlined and serves changes.
 Copy-paste result in Mailjet.

 ## How to